Sa Re Ga Ma Pa Challenge USA 2008

 Sa Re Ga Ma Pa Challenge USA 2008 is an Indian television singing competition show that premiered on 20 June 2008 on Zee TV channel.
 It is the first instalment of the Sa Re Ga Ma Pa Challenge series in US and the 6th public voting competition in the Sa Re Ga Ma Pa series.
-Chronologically, the show is preceded by Sa Re Ga Ma Pa L'il Champs International, however systematically it is followed by Sa Re Ga Ma Pa Challenge 2009.
+Chronologically, the show is preceded by Sa Re Ga Ma Pa Li'l Champs International, however systematically it is followed by Sa Re Ga Ma Pa Challenge 2009.

 Concept

 Like other singing competitions, the concept of this season of Sa Re Ga Ma Pa is to discover singing talent from the US.
 Auditions will be held in New York, Chicago, San Francisco, Dallas / Fort Worth and the finals will be recorded in Dallas, Texas.